As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Compatible with laser and inkjet printers
+• Works with Zebra, Rollo and similar thermal printers

 Pros